wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/twitter-clone.md

 git clone https://github.com/Sawmonabo/wundergraph-twitter-clone.git
 ```

-Once you clone the repo you're going to want to download the current dependencies from our package.json and start the application.
-You can do this by entering this command in your terminal:
+Once you clone the repo you're going to want to download the current dependencies and start the application.
+Enter the following into your terminal:

 ```bash
 npm i && npm start
 ```

-As you can see this will load up the skeleton structure of the Twitter-Clone.
-This guide is more focused on the backend technologies vs frontend and styling.
+As you can see this will load up the skeleton structure of our Twitter-Clone.

-Before moving forward, lets take a look at `Feed.js` located within our **src** folder.
-In the code snippet below, we are creating a const named tweets where we are currently assigning hard-coded values to it and inserting it onto our twitter feed.
-Feel free to add another hardcoded tweet if you want.
+Before moving forward, lets take a look at **Feed.js** file located within our **src** folder.

+In the code snippet below, we are creating a const named **tweets** where we are currently assigning hard-coded values to it and inserting it onto our twitter feed.

+Feel free to add another hard coded tweet if you want.
 This will be dynamic once we get our DB set up.

 ```javascript
 // Feed.js